What are HR metrics?

 When movement is strictly vertical, professionals who have reached their promotional ceiling can feel “stuck.”
 An organization that is too “top-heavy” might unintentionally push great people away.
 And companies that discourage lateral moves can find people growing bored and leaving.

 To understand the cause of a retention issue, examining the career path ratio is a great place to start.

 People want to feel that they are growing within their companies, both in their career path and salary.
 A company that doesn’t increase wages over time is more likely to see a higher attrition rate as people leave for companies that will pay them more.

 The salary change KPI presents your company’s base salary changes over time and helps you to make informed salary cost estimates and projections.

-You can calculate salary change across the entire company, or filter by team, department, or a specific segment or group.
+You can calculate salary change across the entire company or filter by team, department, or a specific segment or group.
 A low percentage indicates that there were few salary increases among this group, and can impact employee retention.

 4. Absenteeism rates

-Excused absences are scheduled in advance and leave the rest of the team with enough time to shift the workload.
+Excused absences are scheduled in advance and leave the rest of the team enough time to shift the workload.
 Unexcused absences arrive without warning and leave teams in the weeds.
-Sick days and other unplanned absences will happen, but when it keeps happening, and for no excusable reason, it needs to be addressed.
+Sick days and other unplanned absences will happen, but when it keeps happening, and for no excusable reason, leaders need to address it.

-Ideally, a company’s absenteeism rate should be as close to zero as possible.
+A company’s absenteeism rate should be as close to zero as possible.